Nathan-88/Nathan-88/README.md

 - python data structure and algorithms

 💬 Ask me about:
-- My experience with working with python tools
+- My experience with working with Vuejs tools
 - My passion for learning new technologies

 ⚡ Fun fact: I have a background in engineering physics, and I'm passionate about the intersection of software and hardware.